platformsh/platformsh-docs/docs/src/languages/php/troubleshoot.md

 Platform.sh sets the number of workers based on the available memory of your container and the estimated average memory size of each process.

-There are two ways to increase the number of workers:
+You have two ways to increase the number of workers:

 - Adjust the [worker sizing hints](./fpm.md) for your project.
 - Upgrade your Platform.sh plan to get more computing resources.